Special News and Offers

 Yes, at normal water levels coolers can be brought on the non-guided trips.
 We do not allow them on the guided trips.
 We allow one cooler per five people on flat water and one per ten people on whitewater.
 We reserve the right to limit this further because of water levels or any other factors.

 Please bring only canned or plastic items in the coolers to avoid the possibility of the item breaking.
 We do not allow Styrofoam coolers on the trips because they tend not to hold up to the rigors of floating down the river.
 We rent cooler tubes to put your cooler in as well as floating coolers if you need one.

 A "cooler tube" is a yellow, vinyl, rectangle, tube for your own cooler.
 They rent for $15

 16-quart Cool Floats hold up to 18 cans inside and 4 cans outside plus ice.

-We also offer similar cool floats for $19.97 available for purchase in our retail shop.
+We also offer a variety similar cool floats and tubes available for purchase in our retail shop.
+Pricing may vary.

 Yes, you are welcome to stop on any rocks or islands in the river.
 On the whitewater trip you may also stop on the shores as the left bank is the C&O Canal National Park and the right bank is the Harpers Ferry National Park.